Trailers seem to be the forgotten hero of the jet ski world. Without them, we would not be able to get our toys to the locations we need.

 Overtime straps wear out due to the sun and water.
 The front straps seem to be the ones that fail first, so it’s important you replace it every 5 years.
 The same goes for rear straps, they should be replaced every 5 years, especially if they start to tear or fade.

-I cover similar jet ski accessories here.
+I cover similar PWC gear here.

-6. Wheel Chocks
+6. Wheel Chocks So It Doesn’t Roll Away

 You can get wheel chocks just about anywhere, they sell plastic and rubber ones.
 I find the rubber ones last longer and give better grip, I’ve snapped a few plastic ones.

-You can get rubber wheel chocks here*.
+You can get rubber wheel chocks here (Amazon Link Ad).

-I suggest getting at least two wheel chocks as it will cover most trailer tire configurations.
+I suggest getting at least two wheel chocks as it will cover most tire configurations.
 I like to chock off the front and rear of the tire no matter the direction of the hill, and to accomplish this you may need more than two chocks.

-Wheel chocks can also be helpful when launching your jet ski and keeping your truck from going into the water, as talked about in the video below.
+Wheel chocks can also be helpful when launching your ski and keeping your truck from going into the water, as talked about in the video below.

-7. Trailer Post Guides
+7. Post Guides For Backing Up

-You can buy post guide here*.
+You can buy post guide here (Amazon Link Ad).

-8. Trailer Lock
+8. Lock And Security Options

-9. Trailer Light Adapter
+9. Light Adapter

 10. Backup Camera